What's a dialog starter?

 Dialog Starter interactions are how dialogs are initially triggered, so most dialogs start with a Dialog Starter interaction.
 (Fallback dialogs work differently.)
 A dialog can have only one Dialog Starter interaction, and it must start the dialog.

-It’s the consumer that starts things off by supplying some input: a message or a question.
+In a Messaging bot, it’s the consumer that starts things off by supplying some input: a message or a question.
 In response, the bot tries to match the input with either a pattern or an intent in a Dialog Starter interaction in one of its dialogs.
 If a match is found, that dialog is triggered, and its flow begins.

 As an example, the Goodbye dialog below is triggered when the bot matches the consumer’s message to some form (pattern) of “good-bye.”